Smile-SA/EzSiteBuilderBundle/README.md

 >
 > we will not provide update script until stable release

+### 1.0.9 -> 1.0.10

+* it's no more possible to choose language when installing sitebuilder : we use main language
+* you should now parameter all site settings for all languages when generating new site

 ### 1.0.8 -> 1.0.9

 * you can now chosse your language when installing sitebuilder